 The Urbanization and Global Environmental Change (UGEC) project (an IHDP Core Project, then Future Earth project) targeted the generation of new knowledge on the bi-directional interactions and feedbacks between urbanization processes and Global Environmental Change at local, regional, and global scales.

 The project followed a multi-disciplinary approach to develop innovative conceptual and methodological frameworks for the advancement of UGEC science and the comprehensive understanding of the driving and resulting economic, socio-political, cultural and physical processes.
 An important feature of the project was to provide a platform for learning and knowledge exchange between a broad range of local, national, and regional actors working on urban and environmental issues.
 It facilitated regional and thematic networks with the goal of creating stronger links between practitioners, decision-makers, and researchers for more successful science-policy-practice interaction.

-The UGEC IPO is hosted by the Julie Ann Wrigley Global Institute of Sustainability (GIOS) at Arizona State University and is financially supported by ASU, IHDP, and the U.S. National Science Foundation.
+From 2006 to 2017, the UGEC IPO was hosted by the Julie Ann Wrigley Global Institute of Sustainability (GIOS) at Arizona State University and was financially supported by ASU and the U.S. National Science Foundation.